-Before you can download and use a training plan from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 16).
+Before you can download and use a training plan from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 18).

-You can browse Garmin Connect to find a training plan, schedule workouts and courses, and download the plan to your device.
+You can browse Garmin Connect to find a training plan, and schedule workouts and courses.

 - 1 Connect the device to your computer.

-- 2 Go to www.garminconnect.com.
+- 2 Go to connect.garmin.com.

 - 3 Select and schedule a training plan.

 - 4 Review the training plan in your calendar.

-- 5 Select , and follow the on-screen instructions.
+- 5 Select an option:

+- Sync your device with the Garmin Express[TM] application on your computer.

+- Sync your device with the Garmin Connect app on your smartphone.